 The course introduces students to various forms of writing for the mass media.
-Areas of writing include advertising, public relations, broadcast and online.
-Students will be introduced to the various story-structure form for each type of writing.
-Students will also be introduced to audience and medium specific characteristics for each form explored.
+Areas of writing include public relations, broadcast and online.
+Students will also explore feature writing and other forms of reporting.
+Audience and medium specific characteristics for each form will also be explored.
+(WC)

-Mc 250, 251, 350, 351 Radio Practicum (1) (B)
+Radio Practicum (1) (B)